TiebeDeclercq/Dectronics-Indication-Board/README.md

-# LED PCB
+# DECTRONICS INDICATION BOARD

 The LED PCB is a versatile lighting interface board designed to connect standard LEDs and addressable WS2812B RGB LEDs to systems via FCP connectors or pin headers.
-It provides flexible soldering options to choose wich connection option you want to use.
+It provides flexible soldering options to choose which connection option you want to use.
 ## Overview

 This PCB serves as a lighting expansion board that can be integrated with various systems through standardized connectors.
 It features both power indicator LEDs and a chain of WS2812B addressable RGB LEDs, making it suitable for status indication, ambient lighting, and visual feedback in electronic projects.